Welcome to the Cayuga Outrigger Canoe Club

 Becoming a member

-- Fill out our information and membership and form
+- Fill out our information and membership form (and a liability waiver if you haven’t already completed one).

 - Join our club listserv on Google Groups (contact a board member if you have difficulties)